Supercell's Mo.co First Look

 There should definitely be a filter or some sort of minimum level requirement.
 It doesn’t make sense to have a team with level 10s and 20s.
 Due to match making, it’s virtually impossible to complete the time trials without friends.
 Although it’s beta… I’m not mad.

-Our Mo.co rating for this closed beta:
+Mo.co rating of this closed beta is as followed:

 Chance for a global launch